Resource

 MAIN_NAME=database

-You can also pass a compatible custom image for all resource type.
+You can also pass a compatible custom image for all resource types.

 To use a custom image, include the image field in your resource configuration: